What are Kidney Diseases?

 Your body can retain sodium (salt) if your kidney function is impaired.
 This can result in your lower limbs swelling.

-Swollen ankles and feet can be a signal of kidney disease and also other serious conditions (i.e. liver disease).
+Swollen feet and ankles can be a signal of kidney disease and also other serious conditions (i.e. liver disease).

 Loss of Appetite